18 Random Variables

 The random variables that we have encountered so far, like

-Not all random variables are discrete.
-For example, the distance that a long jump athlete leaps is a random variable.
-Even a professional’s leaps will vary between attempts.
-For example, when Jackie Joyner-Kersee (Figure 18.1) won gold at the 1988 Seoul Olympics, she made three successful long jump attempts; the distances were 7.00, 7.16, and 7.40 meters.
-(The last jump earned her the gold medal and stands as the Olympic record to this day.)
-Even these distances have already been rounded to the nearest centimeter.
-If we were to measure the distances more precisely, Joyner-Kersee’s last jump may have actually been 7.398 meters or 7.4035 meters.
+Now, consider a random variable \(X\) that represents the distance of one of Jackie Joyner-Kersee’s long jumps (Figure 18.1).
+Even a professional’s jumps will vary from attempt to attempt; when Joyner-Kersee won gold at the 1988 Seoul Olympics, her three successful long jump attempts were 7.00, 7.16, and 7.40 meters.
+(The last jump earned her the gold medal and stands as an Olympic record to this day.)

 Figure 18.1: U.S. track and field Olympian Jackie Joyner-Kersee (source)